 Niue’s reef shelf surrounding the island is narrow and drops off into the ocean not too far from shore, which means that you’ll jump right into the action when doing whale swimming, fishing and scuba diving.
 In other words, you don’t have to travel far to experience Niue’s water activities, making sure you have optimum time on the water doing what you have paid to do.
 It also means that the views of whales and dolphins from shore are very close!
 Check out some of the amazing water experiences in the 10 Best Water Activities in Niue.

 6. Immersing in the Culture is Effortless and Authentic

-You won’t find any “culture villages” here.
-Your experience with the locals is a genuine one, where you’ll get a great insight into the Niuean slice of life at the morning markets, on tours with locals showing their ancestral rainforests, village show days, at weekly weaving groups and much more!
+You won’t find any faux “culture villages” here.
+Your experience with the locals is a genuine one, where you’ll get a great insight into the Niuean slice of life at the morning markets, on tours with locals showing their ancestral rainforests, on Village Show Days, at weekly weaving groups and much more!
 What’s more, Niueans are extremely welcoming and will make you feel right at home.
-See The Guide to the Niuean Culture for Travellers for more information.
+See the 10 Best Ways to Experience the Niue Culture for more on the subject

 7. The Weather is Glorious

 Niue is a tropical paradise, with average temperatures of 21-29°C (70-84°F) all year round and sea temperatures around 23°C (73°F).
 With that, the weather is glorious all year round, which you can get more details on in What is the Weather Like in Niue?

 8. It Can Be Very Affordable if You Want it to Be

 Niue certainly doesn’t feel like a rip-off.
 Most accommodations have self-catering facilities, giving you a choice to save money on food by preparing your own meals.
 Car rental is affordable.
 Attractions are free to visit.
 While there are understandable costs with scuba diving and fishing charters, it’s cheaper than many other South Pacific Islands.
 See other prices in What is the Cost of Travelling in Niue?